awakened1712/awakened1712.github.io/_posts/2019-10-02-hacking-whatsapp-gif-rce.md

 	- End:
 		- info->rewindFunction(info);

-Because of the double-free bug occuring in the first parse, info and info->rasterBits now points to the same location.
-With the first frame crafted as said, we could control rewindFunction and ,thus, PC when `info->rewindFunction(info);` is called.
+Because of the double-free bug occuring in the first parse, `info` and `info->rasterBits` now points to the same location.
+With the first frame crafted as said, we could control rewindFunction and PC when `info->rewindFunction(info);` is called.
 Take note that the frames are all LZW encoded.
 We must use an LZW encoder to encode the frames.
 The above GIF triggers crash as below:
 ```